What is Partners in Permanency (PIP)?

 Partner Parent Group

-Each month, we share resources, ask questions, and learn some best practices for building healthy relationships with the whole family.
+During each gathering, we share resources, ask questions, and learn some best practices for building healthy relationships with the whole family.
 We'd love for you to come connect with those who have had experience navigating the ins and outs of reunification.
 View Gatherings